FuseByExample/rider-auto-osgi/readme.md

 <project home> $ mvn clean install

+2) Register a regular user (username 'smx', password 'smx' and role 'admin').
+Do this by updating etc/users.properties (from the JBoss Fuse installation) to add the following line:

+    smx=smx,admin

-2) Start JBoss Fuse
+3) Start JBoss Fuse

 <JBoss Fuse home>  $ bin/fuse

-3) Add this projects features.xml config to Fuse from the Console (makes it easier to install bundles with all required dependencies)
+4) Add this projects features.xml config to Fuse from the Console (makes it easier to install bundles with all required dependencies)

 JBossFuse:karaf@root>  features:addUrl mvn:org.fusesource.examples/rider-auto-common/4.0-SNAPSHOT/xml/features

-4) Install the project.
+5) Install the project.

 JBossFuse:karaf@root>  features:install rider-auto-osgi

-5) To test the file processing, there are existing files in the rider-auto-common module.
+6) To test the file processing, there are existing files in the rider-auto-common module.

 <project home> $ cp rider-auto-common/src/data/message1.xml <JBoss Fuse home>/target/placeorder